reiryuki/AOSP-soundfx-Remover-Magisk-Module/README.md

 - Install this module via Magisk app or Kitsune Mask app or KernelSU app or Apatch app or Recovery if Magisk or Kitsune Mask installed
 - This is also an audio mod so, you need to install AML Magisk Module https://t.me/ryukinotes/34 if using any other else audio mod module
 - Reboot
-- You can check are your AOSP sound effects removed or not via Terminal Emulator:
+- You can use https://github.com/reiryuki/Z-Folder-Script and check loaded_soundfx.txt created are your AOSP sound effects removed or not.

-  `su -c dumpsys media.audio_flinger`

 ## Optionals
 - Global: https://t.me/ryukinotes/35